Medieval Warm Period: Greenland

-In around 985, Vikings founded the Eastern and Western Settlements, both near the southern tip of Greenland.
+Around 985, Vikings founded the Eastern and Western Settlements, both near the southern tip of Greenland.
 In the colony's early stages, they kept cattle, sheep, and goats, with around a quarter of their diet from seafood.
 After the climate became colder and stormier around 1250, their diet steadily shifted towards ocean sources.
 By around 1300, seal hunting provided over three quarters of their food.

 By 1350, there was reduced demand for their exports, and trade with Europe fell away.
 The last document from the settlements dates from 1412, and over the following decades, the remaining Europeans left in what seems to have been a gradual withdrawal, which was caused mainly by economic factors such as increased availability of farms in Scandinavian countries.

 Europe

 Substantial glacial retreat in southern Europe was experienced during the MWP.
-While several smaller glaciers experienced complete deglaciation, larger glaciers in the region survived and now provide insight into the region’s climate history.
-In addition to warming induced glacial melt, sedimentary records reveal a period of increased flooding, coinciding with the MWP, in eastern Europe that is attributed to enhanced precipitation from a positive phase North Atlantic Oscillation (NAO).
+While several smaller glaciers experienced complete deglaciation, larger glaciers in the region survived and now provide insight into the region's climate history.
+In addition to warming induced glacial melt, sedimentary records reveal a period of increased flooding, coinciding with the MWP, in eastern Europe that is attributed to enhanced precipitation from a positive phase NAO.
 Other impacts of climate change can be less apparent such as a changing landscape.
 Preceding the MWP, a coastal region in western Sardinia was abandoned by the Romans.
 The coastal area was able to substantially expand into the lagoon without the influence of human populations and a high stand during the MWP.
 When human populations returned to the region, they encountered a land altered by climate change and had to reestablish ports.
+In the Iberian Central Range, there was elevated lake productivity and soil erosion, along with frequent intense runoff events.